xbeat/Machine-Learning/README.md

 Natural Language Processing (NLP) is a field of artificial intelligence that focuses on the interaction between computers and human language.
 It enables machines to understand, interpret, and generate human language in a valuable way.
 NLP combines computational linguistics, machine learning, and deep learning to process and analyze large amounts of natural language data.

+## Forget Gate in LSTM Networks!
+A Deep Dive

+Understanding LSTM Networks

+Long Short-Term Memory (LSTM) networks are a type of recurrent neural network designed to handle long-term dependencies in sequential data.
+They are particularly useful for tasks involving time series, natural language processing, and speech recognition.
+LSTMs address the vanishing gradient problem that standard RNNs face when dealing with long sequences.

 ## Statistics and Quality Control for Intelligent STEM Systems

 Introduction to Statistics and Quality Control in STEM Projects